pni-lab/connattractor/docs/01-paper.md

 Conventional computational approaches attempt to solve this puzzle by going all the way down to the biophysical properties of single neurons, and aim to construct a model of larger neural populations, or even the entire brain
 {cite:p}`breakspear2017dynamic`.
 These approaches have shown numerous successful applications {cite:p}`murray2018biophysical; kriegeskorte2018cognitive; heinz2019towards`.
-However, the estimation of the vast number of free parameters in such models presents a grand challenge, hampering the ability of these techniques to effectively bridge the gap between explanations at the level of single neurons and the complexity of behavior {cite:p}`breakspear2017dynamic`.
+However, the estimation of the vast number of free parameters in such models hambers their ability to effectively bridge the gap between explanations at the level of single neurons and the complexity of behavior {cite:p}`breakspear2017dynamic`.

-Recent efforts using coarse-grained brain network models {cite:p}`schirner2022dynamic; schiff1994controlling; papadopoulos2017development` and linear network control theory  {cite:p}`luppi2023transitions; chiem2021structure; gu2017optimal; scheid2021time; gu2015controllability` opted to trade biophysical fidelity to phenomenological validity.
+Recent efforts using coarse-grained brain network models {cite:p}`schirner2022dynamic; schiff1994controlling; papadopoulos2017development` and linear network control theory  {cite:p}`chiem2021structure; scheid2021time; gu2015controllability` opted to trade biophysical fidelity to phenomenological validity.
 The challenge for such models lies in modelling the relation between the structural wiring of the brain and functional connectivity.
 The "neuroconnectionist" approach, on the other hand, {cite:p}`doerig2023neuroconnectionist` aims at "cognitive/behavioral fidelity" {cite:p}`kriegeskorte2018cognitive`, by using artificial neural networks (ANNs) that are trained to perform various tasks, as brain models.
-However, the need to train ANNs for specific tasks inherently limits the model's ability to explain the spontaneous, and largely task-independent, macro-scale dynamics of neural activity {cite:p}`richards2019deep`.
+However, the need to train ANNs for specific tasks inherently limits their ability to explain task-independent, spontaneous neural dynamics {cite:p}`richards2019deep`.

 Here we propose a novel approach that combines the advantages of large-scale network models and neuroconnectionism, to investigate brain dynamics.
 Similar to neuroconnectionism, we utilize an ANN as a high-level computational model of the brain.
-However, we do not explicitly train our ANN for a specific task.
+However, our model is not explicitly trained for a specific task.
 Instead, we set its weights empirically, with data based on the "activity flow" {cite:p}`cole2016activity; ito2017cognitive` across regions within the functional brain connectome, as measured with functional magnetic resonance imaging (fMRI, {numref}`concept`B).

-Specifically, we employ a continuous-space Hopfield neural network (HNN) {cite:p}`hopfield1982neural; krotov2023new`, with its nodes representing large-scale brain areas.
-Based on the topology of the functional connectome, this architecture establishes an "energy" level for any arbitrary activation patterns and - similarly to multistable computational brain network models {cite:p}`schirner2022dynamic` - determines a "trajectory of least action" towards one of the finite number of stable patterns, known as *attractor states*, that minimize this energy.
+Specifically, we employ a continuous-space Hopfield neural network (HNN) {cite:p}`hopfield1982neural; krotov2023new`, with its nodes representing large-scale brain areas, and its weights initialized with the functional connectivity values between these areas.
+Based on the topology of the functional connectome, this architecture establishes an energy level for any arbitrary activation patterns and determines a "trajectory of least action" towards one of the finite number of stable patterns, known as *attractor states*, that minimize this energy.
-In this simplistic yet powerful framework, activity flow {cite:p}`cole2016activity` across regions gives rise to spontaneous brain dynamics that can be conceptualized as an intricate, high-dimensional path on the energy landscape ({numref}`concept`C), constrained by the "gravitational pull" of the attractors states of the system.
+In this simplistic yet powerful framework, brain dynamics can be conceptualized as an intricate, high-dimensional path on the energy landscape ({numref}`concept`C), arising from the activity flow {cite:p}`cole2016activity` within the functional connectome and constrained by the "gravitational pull" of the attractor states of the system.
-Due to its generative nature, our model offers testable predictions for the effect of various perturbations and alterations of these dynamics, from task-induced activity, to changes related to brain disorders.
+Given its generative nature, the proposed model offers testable predictions for the effect of various perturbations and alterations of these dynamics, from task-induced activity, to changes related to brain disorders.

 :::{figure} figures/concept.png
 :name: concept